SymfonyCasts/symfony5/sfcasts/ep4-relations/broken-migration.md

-# Broken Migration
+# When a Migration Falls Apart

-Coming soon...

-Our new migration is kind of cool.
-We created an entirely new entity `QuestionTag` with the relationship to `Question` and in relationship to `Tag`, but in reality, doing this didn't change much in the database.
-This migration basically just adds a new `id` column to the `question_tag` table, add a new `taggedAt`, come to the `question_tag` table on.
-Unfortunately, when we executed the migration, it blew up in our face.
-The reason is that right now, the `question_tag` table already has data in it.
-And so when we told the `question_tag` a table to add a new `tagged_at` daytime column, that can't be `NULL`, it didn't know what value to use for those existing rows in the table.
+Our new migration file is pretty cool!
+We created an *entirely* new entity - `QuestionTag` - with a relationship to `Question` and a relationship to `Tag`.
+But this massive change in PHP didn't translate into much in the database: the migration basically adds a new `id` column add a new `taggedAt` column to the `question_tag` table.

+Unfortunately... when we *executed* that migration, it blew up in our face!
+The reason is that, right now, the `question_tag` table already has data in it!
+And so when we told the `question_tag` table to add a new `tagged_at` `DATETIME` column that can't be `NULL`... it didn't know what value to *use* for the existing rows in the table!
+And so... it exploded!

-If you haven't actually, uh, deployed your, uh, question tag tables in the database yet, then this isn't actually a problem because your `question_tag` table wouldn't have any data in it, the moment that this executes.
-And so if you want to fix this, you can basically drop your database, recreate your database, and run all of your migrations.
-And you'd be happy.
-But I want to pretend like our `question_tag` table has been deployed to the database and it does have, uh, data in it.
-And I want this migration to actually work when we run it on production.
-So for the fix for this is actually fairly simple.
-When we add the tag that instead of saying `DATETIME NOT NULL` know, say `DATETIME DEFAULT NOW()` we're doing this temporarily.
-So temporarily, we're going to, uh, have it default, all those values to whatever the current data is.
+If you haven't actually deployed your `question_tag` table to production, then this isn't a real problem... because, when you *do* finally deploy, this table won't have any data in it the moment that this executes.
+In that case, all you need to do is fix your local setup.
+You can do this dropping your database, recreating it... and running all of your migrations from the beginning.
+We'll see how to do that in a minute.

+But...
+I want to pretend like our `question_tag` table *has* been deployed to the database and it *does* have data in it.
+And I want to fix this migration so that it does *not* explode when we run it on production.

-The question now is how do we test that change?
-If you go and run the migration again,
+## Fixing the Migration

+The fix for the migration is fairly simple.
+When we add the `tagged_at` column, instead of saying `DATETIME NOT NULL`, say `DATETIME DEFAULT NOW()`.

+This is a *temporary* change: it will allow us to add that new column and give the existing rows a default value.
+Then, in a separate migration that we'll create in a few minutes, we can *then* safely make that column `NOT NULL`.

+## How to Test a Half-Executed Migration?

+*Anyways*, now that we've fixed the migration, how can we run it again?
+Well, try the obvious:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-it's going to fail for a different reason.
-Alter table question tag, drop form key fail.
-So the problem is that a second ago, when it first failed, it ran these first two lines successfully and then failed on the third line.
-This means that our migration is in a very strange state.
-It's sort of half run.
-Now, if we're using Postgres, this isn't a problem.
-And I'll explain why.
-In our case, it is a problem three years, what I want to do just to be totally safe.
-Here's my plan.
-I want us to put the database back to exactly where it was a second ago before we made any of the changes to our entities or ran this migration.
-Once we've done that, then we'll run this migration to make sure that this full migration works.

-So check it out.
-I'm going to have him run terminal and run,
+It fails again!
+But for a different reason: `ALTER TABLE question_tag`, dropping the foreign key failed.

+Here's the problem.
+When we *first* ran this migration, these first two lines *did* executed successfully.
+And then the *third* line failed.
+This means that our migration is in a very strange state... it's sort of "half" executed.

+Now, if we're using PostgreSQL, this is *not* a problem.
+Each migration is wrapped in a transaction.
+This means that, if *any* of the queries fail, they will *all* be reverted.
+Unfortunately, while this works *great* in PostgreSQL, MySQL does *not* support that coolness.
+So if you *are* PostgreSQL, you rock and the migration command we ran a minute ago *did* work for you.

+Ok, but back to *our* reality.
+To test test this migration, we need to do a, sort of, "manual" rollback: we're going to put our database back into the state it was *before* we made any changes to our entities or ran this migration.
+Once we've done that, *then* we'll run this migration to make sure it works.

+At your terminal, run;

 ```terminal
 git status
 ```

-So I committed before we started making all the changes to our question tag entity.
-I'm going to add everything to git.
+Before we created the `QuestionTag` entity, I committed everything to `git`.
+Add the new files:

 ```terminal-silent
 git add src migrations/
 ```

-You can see it's ready to be committed,
+And run:

 ```terminal
 git status
 ```

-but then I want to say,
+again.
+Yup: everything is ready to be committed.
+Now, *remove* these changes
+with:

 ```terminal
 git stash
 ```

-If we're not familiar with that command, that's actually going to remove all of these changes entirely from my project temporarily to watch me go over here.
-I see the migration has gone.
-Our new joint entity is completely gone.
+If you're not familiar with that command, it removes all of the changes from your project and "stashes" them somewhere so we can put them back later.
+If we check the code... the migration is gone... and so is the new entity.
+Now that our code is back to its "old" state, we can reset the database.

-I'm doing this because now we can put the database back to where it was a second ago.
-So I'll say
+Start by dropping it entirely:

 ```terminal
 symfony console doctrine:database:drop --force
 ```

-completely dropped the database.
-We'll create completely recreated anyways,
+And then re-recreate it:

 ```terminal-silent
 symfony console doctrine:database:create
 ```

-and then run it.
+And *then* migrate:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-that executes all the migrations up to this point, which is back when we had a many to many relationship finally, to mimic production let's run
+This executes all the migrations up to this point, which is back when we had the `ManyToMany` relationship.
+Finally, to mimic production where we have data in the join table, run:

 ```terminal
 symfony console doctrine:fixtures:load
 ```

-So that our `question_tag` take join table has data in it.
-Perfect.
-Now it's what back all of our agendas by again, saying
+Perfect! *Now* bring back all of our changes by saying:

 ```terminal
 git stash pop
 ```

-awesome.
-Everything is back.

-So now let's try this entire migration again with our change to default now.
-So
+Awesome!
+Everything is back!
+Finally, we can *now* test the new migration again:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

+## Migrating Again to add NOT NULL

-and it works.
-So it added that new column without actually failing.
-The only kind of small problem is is that the small problem is that thanks to this change right now in the database, the `tagged_at` column is no is not required.
-So we're going to run right, run one more migration to fix this throw on
+And... it works!
+It added that new column *without* failing.
+The only small problem is that, right now, in the database, the `tagged_at` column is *not* required: it *allows* null... which is not what we want.
+But fixing this is easy: ask Doctrine to generate one more migration:

 ```terminal
 symfony console make:migration
 ```

-This is really cool.
-It's going to look at our new `QuestionTag` entity realized that the `taggedAt` column does isn't quite set up correctly and it generates a new migration that's altered table.
+This is really cool: it looked at the new `QuestionTag` entity, *realized* that the `tagged_at` column isn't set up correctly, and generates a new migration with `ALTER TABLE question_tag CHANGE tagged_at` to `NOT NULL`.
+Run this:
-Question tag, change, tag that to daytime.
-Not no, and this is fine.
-This is safe.

 ```terminal-silent
 symfony console doctrine:migrations:migrate
 ```

-You're on this time because we have already given all the existing rows a real date.
-So it works.
-Okay.
+And... it works!

-So re factoring our relationship between `Question` and `Tag` to a new `QuestionTag` entity was fairly straightforward though.
-The migration was a little bit tricky, but thanks to this change, how we save and use this relationship has just changed.
-So next let's update our fixtures to get those working while doing that.
-We're going to do some crazy stuff with Foundry.
+So refactoring the relationship between `Question` and `Tag` to include a new `QuestionTag` entity didn't *really* change the structure of the database... though this migration *did* cause a headache.
+However, in PHP, how we save and *use* this relationship *did* change substantially.
+So next, let's update our fixtures to work with the new structure.
+To do this... we're going to do some *crazy* stuff with Foundry to turn you into a fixtures expert.